Impacts of Higher Retention Rate to Employee Performance

 Employee experience comes from a combination of the work they are doing and their interactions with other people.
 Experienced employees tend to produce better work, improving your company’s productivity.

 Experience also influences how employees interact with one another.
 Experienced employees know how to deal with complex issues because they’ve already seen and dealt with them.
-They know how to prioritize work, and they know how to match their workload to their capabilities.
+They know how to prioritise work, and they know how to match their workload to their capabilities.

 Experience also makes employees more knowledgeable about their industry.
 They understand your products’ ins and outs and know how to provide excellent customer service.
 If you’re a face-to-face business, customers are more motivated to do business with you if they are familiar with your employees.